discordutilitybot/utilitybot/.github/README.md

 </p>

 # Overview
-Our goal of utility bot is to make managing a server easy and convienent with per-channel mutes moderation, entertainment music and lots more
+The goal of UtilityBot is to make managing a server easy and convienent with many useful commands!

 # Plugins
-Utility Bot is a bot that makes managing servers of any size easy with per-channel mutes, moderation, memes, music and lots more!
+Utility Bot is a bot that makes managing servers of any size easy, with per-channel mutes, moderation, memes, and lots more!

 Here are a few examples: